WTI Oil Price — History, Shocks & Macro Signals

 Related Macroeconomic Datasets

 Oil prices are both a cause and consequence of macro cycles.
 Supply shocks drive inflation, while demand destruction during recessions drives prices lower.
+This bidirectional relationship is examined in the complete guide to inflation.
 Cross-referencing WTI with inflation measures and the dollar index helps isolate the transmission channel — whether an oil move is driven by supply disruption, demand shifts, or dollar dynamics.

 - Brent Crude Oil Price — The global benchmark; the WTI-Brent spread reveals US vs global dynamics